CAD.CX

 He contributes to a wide variety of open-source projects, including Homebrew, serving on the Homebrew Project Leadership Committee, its board of directors in NPO terms, since February 2023.
 He was a founding member of Steel City Ruby Conference and led devopsdays Pittsburgh in 2015.

-Aside from video gaming and software, his interests include linguistics with a focus on Esperanto and near-English languages, classical liberalism and libertarian political philosophy, photography, digital currency such as Bitcoin, and dogs.
+Aside from event production, non-profit leadership, video gaming, and software, his interests include linguistics and languages ( Latin 1998–2007, Esperanto 2002–, Dutch 2023–, with some bits of Spanish, French, and Portuguese ), classical liberalism and voluntaryist libertarian political philosophy, photography, personal finance, digital currency such as Bitcoin, and dogs.

 Previously, he wrote unbiased computer and consumer electronics hardware and software reviews for ThinkComputers and organized computer and console video gaming events as president of Pittsburgh LAN Coalition, a.k.a Pittco.